ALDROID

 Sirens was released at Deadline Demoparty 2024.
 It was built using Godot as a graphics platform, SlimeVR for motion capture, and was a work by Slipstream.
 I developed the concept, RaccoonViolet provided 3D models and Enfys produced an industrial soundtrack that I reworked into the popmpous melodramatic thing with the horns.
 The ghostly character had a choreography that I produced, but due to time constraints I could not sequence it into the production in time.

 The initial theme was the contention between creative communities and passive consumption of creative works.
 Moving down a tunnel is a recurring theme in demos, and there is an excellent crew called MFX who produce claustrophobic, intense journey demos that I wanted to pay homage to.
 The concept is that the eye is an observer who becomes drawn in, caught by the demo in the same way that the Sirens lure sailors in Greek myth.
-(It's also a play on words with sirens as alarms, in keeping with the industrial theme.)
+(It's also a play on words with sirens as alarms, in keeping with the industrial theme, but I'm trying to keep my use of wordplay to a minimum these days.)
 As a director you want your audience to be drawn in, to sit back and forget their other thoughts, to be completely engaged.
 But as creatives in a small community, we also want people to not do that.
 We want to encourage folk to think critically and step outside of the experience, go away, and make something new.
 You can't do that from your eyeball-prison.
 It's a B-movie concept, but it gelled with me.

-I hated this demo.
+I resented this demo.
 I kept pushing on it because I hate to quit, and because the work was motivated by my frustration with my own limitations.
 The risk you face when you push yourself hard, is you find out in detail how inadequate your skills are.
-I postponed the original release "to get it right," but after a year of mainly avoiding working on it, it still wasn't right.
-Violet and Enfys were great, and always up for collaboration.
+In a lot of ways, it became the suck that I was writing the demo about.
+We can call out our bad behaviour, but changing it is something harder, and this taught me that.
+Violet and Enfys were great collaborators, and always up for doing stuff for the project, which made it more worthwhile in the long run.
 But I had something personal in this, and I worked hard to get something out that looked graphically weak, rushed, and didn't really carry the concept.
 It tanked at the party, and took me a while to recover from emotionally.
+But for all I resented it, I am proud I managed to get through my ego, and lassitude, to make something bigger than I'd dreamed before.
 It helped that a few folks I respect deeply took the time to share some positive comments about it.

 Watch it here: